apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 serializers.*                    --         Serializer-specific properties
 ================================ ========== =================================================================================================

-The serializers are used to map the matches to a header name and a formatted header value, by default you only need to specify the header name and the default ``org.apache.flume.interceptor.RegexExtractorInterceptorPassThroughSerializer`` will be used.
+The serializers are used to map the matches to a header name and a formatted header value; by default, you only need to specify the header name and the default ``org.apache.flume.interceptor.RegexExtractorInterceptorPassThroughSerializer`` will be used.
 This serializer simply maps the matches to the specified header name and passes the value through as it was extracted by the regex.
 You can plug custom serializer implementations into the extractor using the fully qualified class name (FQCN) to format the matches